neefrehman/bc-cci/README.md

 >NOTE: These slides were designed to be shared from my screen over a video call, so I haven't spent any time getting them to work on smaller screens.
 Sorry :)

->NOTE 2: This project was made with `svelte@next` while it was in pre-release, so there are potentially some bugs (none that i've seen so far).
+>NOTE 2: This project was made with `svelte@next` while it was in pre-release, so there are potentially some bugs (no breaking ones that i've seen so far, though you migth get a few warnings in the console).

 ## Resources